-The metaphor to support these needs is the mobile magazine, which is publishers' content adapted for mobile devices and integrated with value added mobile services.
+The metaphor to support these needs is the mobile magazine, which is publishers' content adapted for mobile devices and integrated with value added mobile services - see Table 1 for illustration.

-Partnering with mobile operators to create mobile magazines is critical to success for publishers.
-The reason lies in different behaviour of mobile Internet users: They do not use search tools to discover mobile content and services as they do on the wired Internet.
-They generally access their mobile operator's portal.
+Partnering with mobile operators to create mobile magazines is critical to success for publishers, because mobile Internet users do not use search tools to discover mobile content and services as they do on the wired Internet - rather they access their mobile operator's portal.